eclipse/buildship/README.md

 ## Development Setup Instructions

-This section describes the steps to setup Eclipse such that it can be used for development of Buildship.
+This section describes the steps to set up Eclipse such that it can be used for development of Buildship.

 ### Setting up Eclipse